Hugo-Chia/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `ls`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as certain characters (i.e. whitespace) surrounding line-breaks may be omitted when copied over to the application, resulting in the copied command not working.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as certain characters (i.e. whitespace) surrounding line-breaks may be omitted when copied over to HubHealth, resulting in the copied command not working.
 </box>

 ### 2.1 Patient management